Top 5 4th Quarter Trades of Si - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Gold Trust has a price-book ratio of 6.34.
+In terms of valuation, Vanguard Extended Market Index ETF has a price-earnings ratio of 13.20 and a price-book ratio of 2.37.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 32,383-share investment in NAS:IEI.
-Previously, the stock had a 2.3% weight in the equity portfolio.
-Shares traded for an average price of $118.05 during the quarter.
+Single Point Partners, LLC reduced their investment in ARCA:VOO by 7,451 shares.
+The trade had a 0.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $363.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.